adobe/stock-api-libphp/README.md

 #### SearchCategory
 `AdobeStock` class allows you to access the Search/Category and Search/CategoryTree Stock APIs.
 Each stock asset is placed into a category that classifies the asset, such as "Travel" or "Hobbies and Leisure" and each category has a unique identifying number, a name, and a path that you can use to access other assets in the same category.

  You can construct the `SearchCategoryRequest` object to set category identifier and locale information.
 Then you can call `searchCategory` method to get information about a category of stock assets in the form of `SearchCategoryResponse` object.
+You can also call `searchCategoryTree` method to retrieve information for zero or more category identifiers in the form of list of `SearchCategoryResponse` object.

 ##### Instantiation
 You can construct the object of this class with below arguments -